[policy, no patch] How much of The Update Framework integration is needed for alpha-level review/commit of Package Manager?

 Thanks for explaining in detail the complexity involved with that.

 That took time that I could have spent doing literally anything else.
-Meanwhile [PP-1] Add Alpha level Experimental Automatic Updates module Needs review hasn't been updated for two months.
+Meanwhile Add Alpha level Experimental Automatic Updates module Needs work hasn't been updated for two months.
 Why are people constantly bringing up different versions of this and not instead spending that time getting the module ready to commit?
 How many hours have been spent talking about it in the past year?

 However, this risk would be only valid if we didn't have TUF-enabled with the Automatic Updates in the next release.